Kkritos/Rapster/README.md

 ##### Suggestion:
 Taking different seed number values corresponds to different system realizations under the same initial conditions.
-Passing the argument ``$RANDOM`` in the -s flag simulates the star cluster with a pseudo-randomly generated number.
+Passing the argument ``$RANDOM`` in the -S flag (capitalized S for the seed flag, lowercase s for the spin flag) simulates the star cluster with a pseudo-randomly generated number.
 Notice that this syntax works only in the bash environment.

 <a name="outputfiles"></a>
 ### 6. Output files: